contiv-experimental/cluster/README.md

 - installing the base image
 - performing first time configurations like disk partitioning
 - allocating an IP for node to become reachable to rest of the cluster management.
-- setting up user and credentials with enough permissions to perfom configuration management.
+- setting up user and credentials with enough permissions to perform configuration management.
 - starting the pre-requisite services like Serf

 **Note:** To start simple this feature is **not** provided as part of initial